opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

 121    Given the fact that Nurun is being sentenced under a new sentencing framework, the question arises as to whether this is a case suitable for prospective overruling.

-122    In _Adri Anton Kalangie v Public Prosecutor_ [2018] 2 SLR 557 at [70], the court clarified the principles relevant in determining the applicability of the doctrine of prospective overruling:
+122    In _Adri Anton Kalangie v Public Prosecutor_ <span class="citation">[2018] 2 SLR 557</span> at [70], the court clarified the principles relevant in determining the applicability of the doctrine of prospective overruling:

  (a) The appellate courts (namely, the Court of Appeal and the High Court sitting in an appellant capacity) have the discretion to invoke the doctrine of prospective overruling in exceptional cases.